aakashvishu120/devTinder/src/Readme.md

 - Create a custom validate function for gender
 - Improve  the DB Schema -PUT all appropriate validations on each field in Schema
 - Add timestamps to the userSchema
+- Add Api level validation on patch request and signup post API
+- Data Sanitizing : Add Api validation for each field
+- Install validator
+- Explore Validator library function and Use validator function for password, email etc